Classifying phases protected by matrix product operator symmetries using matrix product states: Classification of phases

 \section{Classification of phases}

-In this section we show that the previously defined equivalence classes of ${L}$-symbols are the invariants that classify the phases of parent Hamiltonians of MPS symmetric under MPOs.
-To arrive to such result, some considerations are in order.
+Roughly speaking (see proper definition below), we will say that two symmetric Hamiltonians are in the same phase if they can be connected by a smooth, gapped and symmetric path.
+In this section we show that the previously defined equivalence classes of ${L}$-symbols are the invariants that classify the phases of symmetric Hamiltonians with exact MPSs ground spaces.
+To arrive to such result, some considerations are in order:

-First, since we want to classify symmetric phases, we have to specify which kind of MPO symmetries we allow to compare.
-Note that in regular SPT phases, any system with the same symmetry group can be compared (systems with different symmetry groups are incomparable).
-We will define what is the freedom in the MPO algebra that we consider as the symmetry.
+First, since we want to classify symmetric phases, we have to specify which kind of MPO symmetries we can compare.
+Note that in standard SPT phases, any system with the same symmetry group can be compared (systems with different symmetry groups are incomparable).
+We will define the freedom in the MPO algebra, when considered as the symmetry, in our definition of a symmetric phase.

-Then, we will show that given a symmetric MPS, a parent Hamiltonian invariant under the same MPO symmetry can always be chosen.
-This will allow us to lift the ground space symmetry to a Hamiltonian symmetry and then, classify Hamiltonian systems.
+Then, we will show that given a symmetric MPS ground space, a parent Hamiltonian which is symmetric under the same MPOs can always be chosen.
+We will see that a symmetric Hamiltonian with an MPS ground space belongs to the same phase as the symmetric parent Hamiltonian, so we can lift the classification of Hamiltonians to parent Hamiltonians of MPSs.

 Finally, we will prove that a continuous transformation on the MPS tensor (arising from a continuous gapped path of the parent Hamiltonian) does not change the class of the ${L}$-symbols.
-Then, two Hamiltonians that give rise to different solutions of the coupled pentagon equations cannot be connected through a smooth path and therefore, they do not belong to the same phase.
-This leads us to the main result of this paper:
+Then, two Hamiltonians that give rise to different solutions of the coupled pentagon equations cannot be connected by a smooth path and therefore, they do not belong to the same phase.
+Conversely, we will also show that two symmetric MPSs with the same class of $L$-symbols can be connected by a symmetric gapped path; we will explicitly construct such a path.
+This leads us to the main result of this paper: \\

-{\bf Main result.} Two gapped systems, symmetric under the same MPO algebra, are in the same phase if and only if they share the same class of ${L}$-symbols.
-In particular, they have to share the number of ground states.
+{\bf Main result.} Given two PBC Hamiltonians with exact MPS ground space left invariant under two MPO symmetries characterized by equivalent $F$-symbols; then, they are in the same phase if and only if they share the class of ${L}$-symbols.